VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.urlRelabelConfig array
      Optional path to relabel configs for the corresponding -remoteWrite.url.
 See also -remoteWrite.relabelConfig.
 The path can point either to local file or to http url.
-See https://docs.victoriametrics.com/vmagent/#relabeling
+See {{% ref "./vmagent.md#relabeling" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.vmProtoCompressLevel int
      The compression level for VictoriaMetrics remote write protocol.
 Higher values reduce network traffic at the cost of higher CPU usage.
 Negative values reduce CPU usage at the cost of increased network traffic.
-See https://docs.victoriametrics.com/vmagent/#victoriametrics-remote-write-protocol
+See {{% ref "./vmagent.md#victoriametrics-remote-write-protocol" %}}
   -sortLabels
      Whether to sort labels for incoming samples before writing them to all the configured remote storage systems.
 This may be needed for reducing memory usage at remote storage when the order of labels in incoming samples is random.
 For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}Enabled sorting for labels can slow down ingestion performance a bit
   -streamAggr.config string
     Optional path to file with stream aggregation config.
-See https://docs.victoriametrics.com/stream-aggregation/ .
+See {{% ref "./stream-aggregation.md" %}}.
 See also -streamAggr.keepInput, -streamAggr.dropInput and -streamAggr.dedupInterval
   -streamAggr.dedupInterval value
     Input samples are de-duplicated with this interval on aggregator before optional aggregation with -streamAggr.config .
-See also -dedup.minScrapeInterval and https://docs.victoriametrics.com/stream-aggregation/#deduplication
+See also -dedup.minScrapeInterval and {{% ref "./stream-aggregation.md#deduplication" %}}
     The following optional suffixes are supported: s (second), m (minute), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 0s)
   -streamAggr.dropInput
     Whether to drop all the input samples after the aggregation with -remoteWrite.streamAggr.config.
 By default, only aggregates samples are dropped, while the remaining samples are written to remote storages write.
-See also -streamAggr.keepInput and https://docs.victoriametrics.com/stream-aggregation/
+See also -streamAggr.keepInput and {{% ref "./stream-aggregation.md" %}}
   -streamAggr.dropInputLabels array
     An optional list of labels to drop from samples for aggregator before stream de-duplication and aggregation .
-See https://docs.victoriametrics.com/stream-aggregation/#dropping-unneeded-labels
+See {{% ref "./stream-aggregation.md#dropping-unneeded-labels" %}}
     Supports an array of values separated by comma or specified via multiple flags.
     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -streamAggr.ignoreFirstIntervals int
     Number of aggregation intervals to skip after the start for aggregator.
 Increase this value if you observe incorrect aggregation results after vmagent restarts.
 It could be caused by receiving unordered delayed data from clients pushing data into the vmagent.
-See https://docs.victoriametrics.com/stream-aggregation/#ignore-aggregation-intervals-on-start
+See {{% ref "./stream-aggregation.md#ignore-aggregation-intervals-on-start" %}}
   -streamAggr.ignoreOldSamples
     Whether to ignore input samples with old timestamps outside the current aggregation interval for aggregator.
-See https://docs.victoriametrics.com/stream-aggregation/#ignoring-old-samples
+See {{% ref "./stream-aggregation.md#ignoring-old-samples" %}}
   -streamAggr.keepInput
     Whether to keep all the input samples after the aggregation with -streamAggr.config.
 By default, only aggregates samples are dropped, while the remaining samples are written to remote storages write.
-See also -streamAggr.dropInput and https://docs.victoriametrics.com/stream-aggregation/
+See also -streamAggr.dropInput and {{% ref "./stream-aggregation.md" %}}
   -tls array
     Whether to enable TLS for incoming HTTP requests at the given -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set.
 See also -mtls
     Supports array of values separated by comma or specified via multiple flags.
     Empty values are set to false.
  -tlsAutocertCacheDir string
     Directory to store TLS certificates issued via Let's Encrypt.
 Certificates are lost on restarts if this flag isn't set.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
  -tlsAutocertEmail string
     Contact email for the issued Let's Encrypt TLS certificates.
 See also -tlsAutocertHosts and -tlsAutocertCacheDir .This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
  -tlsAutocertHosts array
     Optional hostnames for automatic issuing of Let's Encrypt TLS certificates.
 These hostnames must be reachable at -httpListenAddr .
 The -httpListenAddr must listen tcp port 443 .
 The -tlsAutocertHosts overrides -tlsCertFile and -tlsKeyFile .
 See also -tlsAutocertEmail and -tlsAutocertCacheDir .
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
     Supports an array of values separated by comma or specified via multiple flags.
     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -tlsCertFile array